Learning how to write intention statements is one of the most powerful manifestation skills you can develop.

 Write in the midst of powerful weather.
 Such as the perfect sunny day, an exciting windy day, or beautiful snowfall.

 Surround yourself with crystals or create a crystal grid for powerful manifesting while writing.
 Crystals help amplify the energy of your intentions while writing.

-Writing or speaking intention statements in a group of people has been scientifically proven to influence changes in the environment.
+Writing or speaking intention manifestation statements in a group of people has been scientifically proven to influence changes in the environment.
 This has been noted in group meditation and group prayer.
 Even a small writing group of two to three people can empower written intentions.

-Writing intention statements in wide-open spaces such as the top of a hill, the top of a parking garage, the beach, etc is an exciting way to affirm your statements.
 The action of going out of your way to go to a place with lots of actual physical space for the energy to move around in your aura field and above you is powerful.

 I hope you enjoyed these ideas about how to write effective intention statements for manifesting.

 Knowing exactly what you want and stating your desire is powerful.
 It helps you not settle for anything less.
 It keeps you accountable to yourself and aligned with your true desires.
-Please let me know what you think in the comments and have a lovely day!
+Please let me know what you think in the comments, and have a lovely day!